aguliyev/python_template/README.md

 - [etc/secrets/](etc/secrets/)

 environment variables which can **NOT** be commited to repo.
-We may commit secrets for dev and test to the repo;
- for other environments, you have those files on the server but not in the repo.
+We may commit secrets for dev and test to the repo; but for other environments, you have those files on the server but not in the repo.

 # run in different environments